-Who Inherits When There Is No Will in California?
-A simple estate plan drafted with a professional can save you headache from incomplete plans.
+Who inherits when there is no will in California?
+A simple estate plan drafted by a professional can save you headaches from incomplete plans.

 If you have no will, you are dying intestate.
 So what does this mean for who inherits when there is no will in California?
 This means you are dying without providing testimony on how you wish your belongings to be distributed, from in- and testatus.

-There are distinct differences between states when it comes to who gets what and why.
+There are distinct differences between states regarding who gets what and why.
 The most apparent distinction is that certain states are based on common law.
 In contrast, others enforce community property (ensuring that half of everything owned in marriage goes to the surviving spouse).
-Another distinction is that there are differences in the order of succession between states.
+Another distinction is differences in the order of succession between states.

 The order of succession defines how an estate is split among surviving kin after a person dies intestate.
 In community property states, like California, the surviving spouse gets: